 Align and Distribute Objects

-In order to access the Align, Distribute or Spacing tools, activate the Move tool and then select objects.
+In order to access the Align, Distribute or Spacing tools, select objects.
 Each of the three buttons that will appear in the Control panel opens the corresponding set of tools.

 1 - Align tools.